 Definition.
 Acquisition of any interest in land, including improvements of any kind located on the acquired land, except certain utility easements.
+This includes procurement of conservation easements or right-of-ways.

 Criteria.
 All acquisitions of real property are subject to the capital project proposal process.